 A smaller, yet historic neighborhood, Mordecai is situated north of the Oakwood community and a little ways from Downtown Raleigh.
 Search online, and you’ll find Mordecai highly ranked in terms of amenities, low levels of crime, and education—it’s located close to NC State, after all.
 Fun fact: Mordecai is birthplace to Andrew Johnson, the 17th President of the United States.

 Wherever you go to meet new people in the Triangle, you’ll find that a lot of them, especially on the younger side, live in Downtown Raleigh.
 Why?
-Because it’s a busy, exciting place, always bustling with activity, dining options, breweries, bars, business opportunities, entertainment, and special events.
+Because it’s a busy, exciting place, always bustling with activity, dining options, breweries, bars, business opportunities, entertainment, and special events, and of course, great homes close to the action.
 Since it’s generally more affordable than typical big cities like Charlotte, New York, or Chicago, the average age of residents is 33.
-As far as Downtown Raleigh real estate available, choose from single family homes with open yards, townhomes overlooking the skyline, and condos, all within a short walking distance to whatever you need.
+As far as Downtown Raleigh real estate available, choose from single-family homes with open yards, townhomes overlooking the skyline, and condos, all within a short walking distance to whatever you need.

 South Park is located just south of Downtown Raleigh.
 Many homes in the neighborhood were built in the 1930s, but—like so many other neighborhoods in the Triangle—there’s also a selection of new construction homes, for those looking for something fresher.
 These are two-story detached homes, with 3 to 4 bedrooms.
 The South Park area is also home to Shaw University, Duke Energy Performing Arts Center, the Chavis Pool, and more.